franckEinstein90/app-features-js/README.md

 ## Requirements

 A *requirement* is the natural language description of a behavior that the app should have.
-It is numbered and can have child requirements
+It is numbered and may have child requirements.

 ## Features